 How to Train Your Dragon by Cressida Cowell

-I almost forgot to include this book!
+I almost forgot to include this chapter book!
 It’s about an unlikely hero named Hiccup, the son of the clan leader, who isn’t at all like his brave and fearsome dad.
 Or is he?
 It’s a funny and entertaining series.

 You Wouldn’t Want to Be a Viking Explorer by Andrew Langley